mmacy/cosmos-python-prototype/README.md

     print(json.dumps(item, indent=True))
 ```

+> NOTE: Although you can specify any value for the container name in the `FROM` clause, we recommend you use the container name for consistency.

 For more information on querying Cosmos DB databases using the SQL API, see [Query Azure Cosmos DB data with SQL queries][cosmos_sql_queries].

 ### Insert and update data

-To insert items into the container, pass a dictionary containing your data to `Container.upsert_item`:
+To insert items into the container, pass a dictionary or JSON string containing your data to `Container.upsert_item`:

 ```Python
 database = client.get_database(test_database_name)